zhch/blog/c-lang/cpp/cpp.md

 ### Named casts

-- static_cast converts between related types such as one pointer type to another in the same class hierarchy, an integral type to an enumeration, or a floating-point type to an integral type.
-It also does conversions defined by constructors and conversion operators.
+- static_cast: converts between related types such as one pointer type to another in the same class hierarchy, an integral type to an enumeration, or a floating-point type to an integral type.
+It also does conversions defined by constructors and conversion operators. `static_cast` performs no runtime checks.
+This should be used if you know that you refer to an object of a specific type, and thus a check would be unnecessary.

+- dynamic_cast does run-time checked conversion of pointers and references into a class hierarchy

-- reinterpret_cast handles conversions between unrelated types such as an integer to a pointer or a pointer to an unrelated pointer type
+- reinterpret_cast handles conversions between unrelated types such as an integer to a pointer or a pointer to an unrelated pointer type.
+It is used to convert one pointer of another pointer of any type, no matter either the class is related to each other or not.
+It does not check if the pointer type and data pointed by the pointer is same or not.

 - const_cast converts between types that differ only in const and volatile qualifiers
-- dynamic_cast does run-time checked conversion of pointers and references into a class hierarchy

 These distinctions among the named casts allow the compiler to apply some minimal type checking and make it easier for a programmer to find the more dangerous conversions represented as reinterpret_casts.
 Some static_casts are portable, but few reinterpret_casts are.
 Hardly any guarantees are made for reinterpret_cast, but generally it produces a value of a new type that has the same bit pattern as its argument.
 If the target has at least as many bits as the original value, we can reinterpret_cast the result back to its original type and use it.
 The result of a reinterpret_cast is guaranteed to be usable only if its result is converted back to the exact original type.
 Note that reinterpret_cast is the kind of conversion that must be used for pointers to functions (§12.5).